 Physical and mental health and safety from hazards such as fire, crime, and traffic.

-Increase use of trails, pedestrian pathways, and commuter routes
+- Greater use of trails, pathways, and commuter routes

 Safety and security is a basic need and an important determinant of quality of life.
 Perceived and actual sense of security is important for individuals to function and for communities to be healthy.
 Pedestrians, cyclists and transit users are more likely to use cars if they don’t feel safe.